sohailc/pysweep2.0/README.md

  return 0.01 / (0.1 + abs(dv / di))   # We want the sampling rate to be higher for higher dV/dI.
 ```

 It is possible that two sweep object which are chained together with SweepProduct or SweepZip can communicate with each other via the namespace.
-Consider the scenario that we have two nested loops which

 ## Measurement functions